 - Use a representative image/thumbnail from the video for the player.
 The image that people see before they click the play button on your video should be representative of the content.
 If you’re using YouTube to host your videos (and that’s a perfectly reasonable thing to do), consider setting a custom thumbnail.

 - Make your videos just barely long enough.
-There is no “right” answer when it comes to video length, but there’s a lot of data to show that viewers don’t retain much more than half of the information they learn in a 2 minute video.
+There is no right answer when it comes to video length, but there’s a lot of data to show that viewers don’t retain much more than half of the information they learn in a two-minute video.
 So, if you want viewers to remember what they learn, you need to keep your video short.

 - Invest in video production.
 DIY video production is easier – and better – than ever before, but it’s still no substitute for professional video production.

 A good percentage of website visitors prefer to watch video rather than read text.
-If you want to give your website the highest possible engagement rate, considering adding videos to key pages.
-Just make sure the videos don’t take anything away from the existing content…you can not assume that everyone will watch your video.
+If you want to give your website the highest possible engagement rate, consider adding videos to key pages.
+Just make sure the videos don’t take anything away from the existing content.
+You cannot assume everyone will watch your video.